 The following day Sutter himself came up to the mill site, and he asked for the promise of secrecy from all the workers.
 The Captain knew that if the word got out his laborers at the Fort would desert him.
 But as we all know, the secret was not kept for long, and within a year, the California Gold Rush of 1849 would change the history of California and the nation.

 As for James Marshall, he never “struck it rich.”
 In 1849 there was a dispute between the native Nisenan and some aggressive gold-miners from Oregon.
 The dispute turned ugly.
 Marshall did his best to defend his friends, the Nisenan, but the Indians were murdered and Marshall was forced to flee for his life.
 Years later, after things quieted down, he returned to Coloma and spent about ten years in a cabin on the hillside, raising grapes and making wine.
 In the late 1860s he moved to Kelsey, five miles away, where he spent his last years in poverty.
 He died in Kelsey in 1885, and is buried on the hilltop behind his cabin in Coloma.
 His monument, erected by the State of California, was dedicated May 10, 1890, in a ceremony that attracted hundreds of interested people.
 This fulfilled Marshall’s oft-repeated prophecy, “Some day they’ll make a fuss over me.”

-Excerpted and condensed from Discover Coloma: A Teacher’s Guide, by Alan Beilharz, available from the Gold Rush E-Mercantile.
-All proceeds go toward supporting and enhancing Marshall Gold Discovery State Historic Park.
+Excerpted and condensed from Discover Coloma: A Teacher’s Guide, by Alan Beilharz, published by the Gold Discovery Park Association.